 When the building has completed construction or its retrofit, a verification audit shall be carried out.
-For new non-residential buildings, there are two stages of verification; for existing buildings with commitment, only stage verification is applicable.
+For new non-residential buildings, there are two stages of verification.
+For existing buildings with commitment, only stage 1 verification is applicable.
+For Buildings in operation, not undergoing retrofit, the assessment would be based upon its operational data.

-Stage 1 Verification: The Green Mark verification shall demonstrate the implementation of the design stage strategies and note any deviance from these and their effect on the ability of the project to achieve the energy performance.
+Stage 1 Verification (New Buildings and Existing Buildings with Commitment): The Green Mark verification shall demonstrate the implementation of the design stage strategies and note any deviations and their effect on the ability of the project to achieve the energy performance.

-Stage 2 Verification (only applicable for new non-residential buildings): The building shall demonstrate compliance to the committed performance stated in the pathway through 12-months measured data with a requirement of minimum occupancy of 60% for the period of measurement.
-The Energy Savings from energy modelling would require deviance less than 5% else a calibration would be required.
+Stage 2 Verification (New Non-Residential Buildings): The building shall demonstrate compliance to the committed performance stated in the pathway using 12-months of measured data with a requirement of minimum occupancy of 60% for the period of measurement.
+Deviation of less than 5% for the Energy Savings from energy modelling is allowed, otherwise a calibration would be required.